ElvisKwok/ElvisKwok.github.io/_posts/2014-12-22-note-of-KLA.md

 ![img][input_graphs]

 ### 5.2 SGL Overview
+　　STAPL(the Standard Template Adaptive Parallel Library) is a framework for developing parallel programs in C++.
+It is designed to work on both shared and distributed memory parallel computers.
 　　A library of components implementing parallel algorithms(pAlgorithms) and distributed data structures(pContainers).

 ### 5.3 Level-Synchronous vs. Asynchronous BFS
 Graph 500: short diameter